Antibas/eaQHM-analysis-and-synthesis-in-Python/README.md

 ```

 ## How to Run
 A *main.py* file is provided, which executes **eaQHMAnalysisAndSynthesis** on a speech signal, whose name is given as an input on the console.
 The gender of the speaker may also be specified.
-A sample from a female speaker named *SA19.wav* is also included, but you can use any mono *.wav* file you want.
+A sample from a female speaker, named *SA19.wav* is also included, but you can use any mono *.wav* file you want.

 What you have to do is:
 1. Open *main.py*.